mannuelf/editable-profile/README.md

 I am using an express server for the back-end.
 I used `express-generator` to scaffold the app. using MonogoDB for the database.
 I am using Docker and docker-compose to manage containers.

-I've setup seven routes for the given endpoints, and setup on POST route to save the image.
+I've setup seven routes for the given endpoints,
+￼*and setup on POST route to save the image.
 I have also setup a user route to update a user.

 You may hit these routes with your favourite API tool, I'm enjoying insomnia at the moment.